 - Be extremely careful with secure or confidential documents.
 Make sure all of them are transported in a safe and organized manner.
 Your removal company might offer you the services of their own specialist contractor for the job.

-- Make sure your employees have proper access to new kettle, lavatories and a sink.
+- Make sure your employees have proper access to a new kettle, lavatories and a sink.

 - Inform your staff about the new car parking arrangements and make sure that permits are allocated.